Lykkedk/SuperPlayer-v3.0/README.md

 I have a working BLE (Bluetooth low energy) remote controller on the go, for controlling the Camilladsp volume / play & pause and other stuff.\
 The controller is an ESP32 on battery; it's still under heavy development but look out for it here eventually!
 I will also write a guide howto setup diyaudio user [pi r]'s excellent samplerate switcher for automatic switching between samplerates in conjunction\
 with Camilladsp ofcause...
-My old original SuperPlayer is deprecated now, cause' of this...\
+My old original SuperPlayer is deprecated now, cause' of this.
 ##### To be continued...

 #### Table of Contents